abpframework/abp/docs/en/AspNet-Boilerplate-Migration-Guide.md

 If you have an ASP.NET Zero based solution and want to migrate to the ABP Commercial, this guide will also help you.

+### ASP.NET MVC 5.x Projects

+The ABP Framework doesn't support ASP.NET MVC 5.x, it only works with ASP.NET Core.
+So, if you migrate your ASP.NET MVC 5.x based projects, you will also deal with the .NET Core migration.

 ## The Migration Progress

 We've designed the ABP Framework by **getting the best parts** of the ASP.NET Boilerplate framework, so it will be familiar to you if you've developed ASP.NET Boilerplate based applications.